databricks/terraform-databricks-examples/environments/manual-approve-with-azure-devops/README.md

 * The build pipeline is responsible for validation of changes in pull requests.
 * The release pipeline is responsible for deploying the changes.

-Both pipelines are using the [Azure Pipelines Terraform Tasks](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform) that is available on the Visual Studio marketplace.
-Just add this extension to your Azure DevOps project

 We also need to define auxiliary objects in the Azure DevOps project that will be used by the both pipelines:

 * Azure Data Lake Storage (ADLS) account and container that will be used to store Terraform state.